hristogochev/merkle_hash/README.md

 # merkle_hash
-Finds the Blake3 hash of files or entire directories using a Multithreaded Merkle tree algorithm
+Finds the blake3 hash of files or entire directories using a multithreaded merkle tree algorithm

 ### Documentation